robhagemans/basicode/README.rst

 BASICODE
 ========

-The purpose of BASICODE was to enable radio-transmission of software to owners of numerous mutually incompatible 8-bit platforms.
-It was developed in 1980 by Dutch broadcaster *NOS* for its hobby-electronics radio programme Hobbyscoop.

-BASICODE consists of the following elements:
+BASICODE is a standardised BASIC dialect and transmission format consisting of the following elements:

 - A subset of classic Microsoft BASIC common to the BASIC dialects of the target platforms
 - A standard set of subroutines to provide functionality for which no common BASIC syntax exists